-In the opinion of management, all adjustments, of a normal recurring nature, considered necessary for a fair presentation have been included in the Condensed Consolidated Financial Statements.
-The Company believes that the disclosures provided herein are adequate to prevent the information presented from being misleading.
-The results of operations for the three and six months ended June 30, 2021 are not necessarily indicative of the results of operations to be expected for the full year ending December 31, 2021.
+In the opinion of management, all adjustments, of a normal recurring nature, considered necessary for a fair presentation have been included in the Condensed Consolidated Financial Statements in this report on Form 10-Q. The Company believes that the disclosures provided herein are adequate to prevent the information presented from being misleading.
+However, the results of operations for the three and nine months ended September 30, 2021 are not necessarily indicative of the results of operations to be expected for the full year ending December 31, 2021.